Showing posts with label Driving - Racers. Show all posts

 Sigh, I skidded into the dirt - only to watch him zoom away!

-Practice mode is great for learning the ropes and mastering those difficult parts of most tracks but I found myself jumping straight into the league to compete against a computer-controlled opponent.
-These guys are well-balanced - the computer ain't no slouch but nor is it Jimmie Johnson.
+Practice mode is great for learning the ropes and mastering those difficult parts of most tracks, but I found myself jumping straight into the league to compete against a computer-controlled opponent.
+These guys are well-balanced - the computer ain't no slouch, but nor is it Jimmie Johnson (ie, impossible to beat).
 Additionally, you can compete against friends and even hook up your ST to another glorious Atari computer.
-Maybe you have an Amiga friend?
-Nah, I didn't think so but it is an option. ;)
+Or... maybe you have an Amiga friend to link up with?
+Nah, I didn't think so, but it is an option. ;)

 Success will come because this game is playable!
-A simple trait often overlooked and here I triumphed...
+A trait often overlooked, and here I triumphed...

 Aesthetics!

-Graphically, this racer lacks the polished flair and pizzazz of Lotus 2 or Crazy Cars 3.
+Graphically, this lacks the polished pizzazz of Lotus 2 or Crazy Cars 3.
 Thankfully, that is actually a good thing because the framerate doesn't suffer from unnecessary aesthetics.
-The graphics may look rather bland but this simplicity is what keeps the motion smooth.
+The graphics may look bland, but this simplicity is what keeps the action smooth.
 I'd rather have that any day compared to nicer aesthetics.

-Sadly, the sounds aren't exactly the best I've heard from my ST: there are numerous effects but that engine noise could have been better (I found myself turning the volume down a bit).
-In fact, I'd love to see this game improved with STe DMA effects just like we've seen in other games over recent years [subtle hint directed at Jamie, Jon, and Peter!!]
+Sadly, the sounds aren't exactly the best I've heard from my ST: there are numerous effects, but that engine noise could have been better (I found myself turning the volume down).
+I'd love to see this improved with STe DMA effects just like we have in other games [subtle hint directed at Jamie, Jon, and Peter!!]

-So it looks & sounds weirdly acceptable but moves like a dream, which matters the most.
-Screenshot time...
+So, it looks & sounds weirdly acceptable, but moves like a dream!
+It's screenshot time...

 In fact, I'd go as far as saying that these images are some of the best in the entire game ;)